oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/04-prepare-config-data-and-app/prepare-config-data-and-app.md

 ### stagingDestination

 This is the location where intermediate results will be stored before training/inference begins.
-Basically, these will be dataframes stored in csv format at the configured Object Storage Bucket.
+These will be stored in csv format at the configured Object Storage Bucket.

 *   **combinedResult** - The name of the data frame to output.
     * Specify this parameter only when a single data frame needs to be output.